avinashbarnwal/santander_kaggle/README.md

 Learning

-#Create Count features of continous variables.
+-Create Count features of continous variables.
-#Augment the data.
+-Augment the data.
-#Non normal naive bayes.
+-Non normal naive bayes.
-#New Feature Engineering using Feature ratio.
+-New Feature Engineering using Feature ratio.